- Conference Date and Venue

 Questions: 5 min per speaker

-AV Guidelines: We encourage you to use Powerpoint (rather than Prezi, etc.) Presentation files will be collected by a student assistant at the Welcome Dinner on Wednesday, March 6.
+AV Guidelines: We encourage you to use Powerpoint (rather than Prezi, etc.) Presentation files will be collected at the Welcome Dinner on Wednesday, March 6.
 Please bring your Powerpoint with you on a flash drive.

-It is standard practice at the Oriental Institute to make an audio-visual recording of presentations for archival, not distribution, purposes.
-You will be asked to sign a waiver on Wednesday evening that provides the Oriental Institute with the permission to do so.
+It is standard practice at the Institute for the Study of Ancient Cultures to make an audio-visual recording of presentations for archival, not distribution, purposes.
+You will be asked to sign a waiver on Wednesday evening that provides ISAC with the permission to do so.
 If you do not wish to be recorded, please let us know as early as possible.

-- An early draft of your paper to distribute among respondents and speakers before February 15th
+- An early draft of your paper to distribute among respondents before February 20

-Charissa Johnson, Managing Editor of the Publications Office of the Oriental Institute, will give a brief presentation detailing the OIS publication process during lunch on Friday, March 8.
-See also "Preparation of Papers for Publication," below; n.b. this information is subject to updates.
+Charissa Johnson, Managing Editor of the ISAC Publications Office, will give a brief presentation detailing the publication process during lunch on Thursday, March 5.
+See also "Preparation of Papers for Publication," below; N.B. this information is subject to updates.

 Fonts and Transliterations